snidarian/Cli_c_math_tools/README.md

 ### GOALS
 - **The production of an extensible set of CLI math utilities ranging from the most basic to the most advance mathmatical calculations**
-- These may or may not be eventually aggregated into one program (There are time advantages to keeping them all separate)
+- These may or may not be eventually aggregated into one program (There are access-time, ease-of-use advantages to keeping them all separate)

 Note: Unless you're not aware you need to compile these programs yourself with GCC before you use them for example $~ gcc average.c -o average